wilsonliaows/docs/connectors/quickbooks.md

 ### Object IDs

 QuickBooks Object IDs can be used for All Search, Update, and Get details action.
 These IDs uniquely identify each record in the application.
-One thing to note : IDs are not interchangeable.
+Note that IDs are not interchangeable.
 An ID from Salesforce cannot be used as an ID in QuickBooks.
 Each application stores their own record's identity in their own ID.
 Get details action requires you to input QuickBooks ID only.

 #### How do I get the Document ID?